Interacting resonant level coupled to a Luttinger liquid: Universality of thermodynamic properties: Conclusions

-\emph{Conclusions.}--- To conclude, we have shown that the thermodynamical properties of the system are universal for a wide range of models, determined by only few parameters.
+To conclude, we have shown that the thermodynamic properties of a level coupled to the edge of a LL are universal for a wide range of models, and are determined by only few parameters.
 These properties follow a single-channel Kondo physics, and thus are not qualitatively affected by the LL phase of the lead.
 This implies that interesting phenomena occurring in quantum impurities coupled to LLs can be studied on equivalent models with non-interacting leads, which are much easier to study, both analytically and numerically (using, e.g., Wilson's numerical renormalization group \cite{nrg}).
 A clear signature of the LL phase can be seen when examining transport-like properties (e.g., the level local density of states).
 Alternatively, one could extend the model to include more than one lead.
 Both topics will be discussed elsewhere \cite{goldstein08}.

+\acknowledgments We would like to thank Y.\ Gefen and A.\ Schiller for many useful discussions.
+M.~G.\ is supported by the Adams Foundation Program of the Israel Academy of Sciences and Humanities.
+Financial support from the Israel Science Foundation (Grant 569/07) is gratefully acknowledged.